Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Analysis

+\TtoT{}'s edit head was trained to recover from uniformly random token perturbations, which do not resemble the semantically plausible mistakes the model actually produces at inference. \TtoM{} sidesteps this mismatch by delegating re-prediction to \MtoT{}, the stream the model is actually trained on.

 LLaDA2.1 sees two training noise distributions~\citep{nie2026llada21}: \mask{} in the \MtoT{} stream, and uniformly random tokens in the \TtoT{} stream.
 Neither matches what the model actually encounters at inference.
-The non-mask tokens that appear in an inference-time context are the model's own earlier mistakes; such mistakes tend to be semantically plausible and locally coherent with their neighbours, properties that uniform random tokens lack.
+The non-mask tokens that appear in an inference-time context can be the model's own earlier mistakes, which tend to be semantically plausible and locally coherent with their neighbours, properties that uniform random tokens lack.
 The induced test-time distribution therefore falls outside the support of either training stream.
 The effect is analogous to the familiar shift, in continuous diffusion, between the Gaussian noise seen during training and the structured corruptions encountered at inference~\citep{ho2020ddpm,song2021scorebased}.
-Figure~\ref{fig:signal} makes the discrete case concrete.
+Fig.~\ref{fig:signal} makes the discrete case concrete.
 Replacing ``France'' with ``banana'' produces an incoherent context that only lowers the confidence of the target prediction ($p(\text{Eiffel})=0.33$); this is what the \TtoT{} training stream contains.
 Replacing ``France'' with ``Japan'' yields a context that is coherent with the prompt and drives the model to a confident but incorrect prediction ($p(\text{Tokyo})=0.91$); this is the kind of error that actually arises at inference. \TtoM{} avoids the mismatch rather than correcting it:

-The detector only needs to flag the erroneous token; it does not need to identify the correct one.
-The resulting context lies within the distribution the \MtoT{} predictor is trained on.
+The mapping is only approximate: the detector may miss some errors or remask a correct token, so the right-hand side is an idealised target rather than a guaranteed outcome.
+Still, the detector only needs to flag suspect tokens---it does not need to identify the correct ones---and to the extent that it succeeds, the resulting context moves toward the distribution the \MtoT{} predictor is trained on.

-\subsection{Delayed commitment}
+\subsection{Delayed Commitment}